fedi112/Semantic_segmentation_pipeline/README.md

 # Semantic_segmentation_pipeline

-This project is no longer in development
+This project is no longe in development